linguamis/linguamis/README.md

 **"Languages; Easier than Ever!"**

 Linguamis is a comprehensive, free language learning platform designed to help students master English through adaptive technology.
-It is built with a focus on accessibility, supporting interfaces in **7 languages** (English, Turkish, French, Spanish, German, Russian, and Arabic).
+It is built with a focus on accessibility, supporting interfaces in **20 languages** (English, Turkish, French, Spanish, German, Russian, Arabic and more).

 #### ✨ Key Features:
 * **🎙️ AI Speaking Coach:** Real-time pronunciation feedback using speech recognition.